sajibsrs/notes-on-react/README.md

 *Note: In React 16.8 react introduced **React hook**.
 Which helped to get rid of those limitations.*

 ### 1.2 # Component lifecycle
+React component lifecycle is available in class based components.
+Components has several *lifecycle methods* that can be overridden to run code at particular times in the process.
+More details on them can be found [here](docs/lifecycle.md).

 ## 2 # React hooks
 Hooks are a new addition in React 16.8.
 They let you use state and other React features without writing a class.